ModaOperandi/icons/README.md

 Simply import your SVG to [`source/svg`](/source/svg) using the naming convention of snake-cased name followed by the desired native size: `Arrow_Down_12.svg`.

-Running `yarn build` will automatically optimize the svg and create a corresponding React component for it.
-You can then increment the version in [`package.json`](package.json) and publish to NPM by running `yarn release`.
+This library is built using [semantic-release](https://github.com/semantic-release/semantic-release). `git add .` your changes and run `git cz` to kick off the [commitizen workflow](https://github.com/commitizen/cz-cli).
+Push to a feature branch and let a bot version and publish the package for you.

 ## Documentation